 You'll likely begin sex therapy by describing your specific sexual concerns.
 Sexual issues can be complicated, and your therapist will want to get a clear idea of all the factors involved.
-Once your therapist understands the situation, he or she will discuss ways to resolve your concerns and improve your communication and intimacy.
+This typically involves an initial in-depth assessment of your background and presenting sexual or relationship concerns.
+Once your sex therapist understands the situation, you and your therapist will discuss ways to resolve your concerns and improve your communication and intimacy.

-Talking about sex and intimacy may initially feel awkward.
-But certified sex therapists are trained at putting you at ease and are skilled at identifying and exploring sexual concerns.
+Talking about sex and intimacy may initially feel awkward or cause you anxiety, but sex therapists are trained at putting you at ease and are skilled at identifying and exploring sexual concerns.

 If you're in a relationship, it's usually most helpful to involve your partner in meetings with your sex therapist.
-You and your partner may be assigned a series of homework exercises, such as:
+You and your partner will likely be assigned a series of homework exercises, such as:

 - Communication exercises with your partner

-- Slowing down and focusing on what you're sensing during intimate encounters (mindfulness techniques)
+- Slowing down and focusing on what you're sensing during intimate encounters, for example, mindfulness techniques

 - Reading or watching educational videos about sexual health